Rudra-005/AI_ATS_Recruiment/README.md

-Perfect 😄 I’ll give you a **complete professional README.md** you can paste directly into GitHub.

-Create a file named **README.md** in your repo and paste everything below 👇

----

 # 🧠 AI Recruitment & ATS Resume Screening Platform

 An end-to-end AI hiring assistant that automates resume screening, ATS evaluation, candidate ranking, skill gap detection, recruiter Q&A, and interview preparation using LLMs.